noir-lang/noir/yarn-project/cli/README.md

 ### deploy

-Deploys a compiled Noir contract to Aztec.
+Deploys a compiled Aztec.nr contract to Aztec.

 Syntax: